Estadio Olímpico Atahualpa

 Estadio Olímpico Atahualpa is located toward the north of the city of Quito in one of its more upscale areas.
 Right opposite the stadium lies luxury shopping mall Quicentro.

 The stadium is situated about 7 kilometres north of Quito’s historic centre, and about 3 kilometres north of the La Mariscal nightlife area.

-From both areas, the stadium is easily reached with Quito’s fixed lane Ecovia bus system (bright-red buses) that run north-south over the Avenida 6 de Diciembre (or Highland Rd in the historic centre).
+From both areas, the stadium is easily reached with Quito’s fixed lane Ecovia bus system (bright-red buses) that run north-south along the Avenida 6 de Diciembre (or Highland Rd in the historic centre).
 Take the bus in northern direction and get off at stop Estadio.